-No, this is not yet another sequel to the original movie Scream!
+No, this is not yet another slasher movie from Hollywood!
 In effect, this is what God, our Creator, asked the great patriarch Abraham to do to his beloved son Isaac in this upcoming Torah reading on Saturday.
 God told Abraham to slaughter his son, to sacrifice him as a demonstration of Abraham’s unwavering commitment to the Master of the Universe.

 What happened to God’s commandment “Thou Shalt Not Kill?”

 How do we — logical, rational, thinking people — reconcile God’s order to kill Isaac with His precept, “Thou Shall Not Kill”?

 The fact is, we don’t reconcile it.
 Can’t be done.
 We cannot make any sense out of this contradiction.
 At least not on the surface level.
 There’s no reason to sweat this dilemma, however.
 Those ancient sages of Kabbalah disentangled this puzzling event for us.
 They revealed a profound message, a secret that will help you to deeply understand your own nature and, in turn, find the keys to true happiness and sanity in this unhappy and insane world.
 Without Kabbalah’s insights, there can be no practical benefit gained by readers of this biblical passage.
 Which might explain why 95% of the world doesn’t read it anymore.

 DECODING THE BINDING OF ISAAC